RiccardoCasciotti/ICASSP26/README.md

 - Each task has its own **head** (final classifier layer).
 - During inference, the model automatically selects the most appropriate head using an unsupervised scoring mechanism.

-## 📊 Experimental Setup

-- Benchmarked on **ESC-50** and **URBANSOUND8K**.
-- Task-based incremental learning:
-  - 5 tasks, where the first has 30 classes and the remaining four tasks have 5 classes each.

-### Models Compared:
-- `V-model`: Vanilla SoftHebb (no continual learning support)
-- `M-model`: Multi-head only
-- `KPM-model`: Combines multi-head and neuromodulation

 ## 📈 Key Results

 - The **KPM-model** outperforms all other variants in retaining earlier task performance.
 - It **balances memory retention and adaptability**, addressing catastrophic forgetting effectively.
 - Gains were most significant with 6-layer networks and moderate task complexity.
 - Models converge in **one unsupervised epoch**, offering **fast training** and **efficient learning**.

 # 📦 Setup Instructions
 ## 📁 Project Structure